Theimx/Software-Engineering-Training/README.md

-This is a personal file to group all my work on software engineering (update the readme later)
+This is a personal file to group all my work on software engineering and Python (update the readme later)

 --- Statistiques ---